Workshop FAQ

 The second option is for commuters.
 If you are coming from far away and need affordable accommodations

 Tuition with room and board.
-This option will give you a private bedroom with a shared bath and kitchen in the beautiful Beacon, NY 5 minutes from the shop and 2 minutes from Mount Beacon.
+This option will give you a private 1 bedroom with apartment conveniently located above the workshop.

 How will I get to the shop every day?